Brighton Photo Fringe, 2017

 OPENS THROUGHOUT OCTOBER EVERY MONDAY, FRIDAY, SATURDAY 12:00-18:00

 Socially engaging photography exhibit juxtaposing identity with global conflicts and their impact on communities.
-New photographic practices from the UK, Europe & the Middle East will shed light on overlooked realities – from LGBT rights, the Palestinian struggle to refugee crisis.
+New photographic practices from the UK, Europe & the Middle East will shed light on overlooked realities – from LGBT rights, the Palestinian struggle to the refugee crisis.

 Some of the works in the exhibition where exhibited before at the Turner Contemporary, Margate, the Royal Academy, London, and in international newspapers and magazines.